What is psikat?

 Cell Grid

-• Click a cell to select it — if the cell has a loaded sample, it plays back as a preview
+• Click a cell to select it and preview

-• Load Samples — opens a file browser to load .wav files into empty cells
+• Load Samples - load .wav files into empty cells

-• Clear — removes the sample from the selected cell(s)
+• Clear - remove the sample from selected cells

 Volume & Pan